korrapati-SaiSree/cs7810-group2/delivarables/axioms.md

     * `Vehicle SubClassOf hasVehicleMake only xsd:string` <br />
         Every Vehicle may have VehicleMake,nad it should be represented as a string

-4. Vehicle → hasVehicleManufacturingYear → xsd
+4. Vehicle → hasVehicleManufacturingYear → xsd:string
     * `hasVehicleManufacturingYear some xsd:string SubClassOf Vehicle` <br />
         Anything that has a VehicleManufacturingYear is classified as a Vehicle.
     * `Vehicle SubClassOf hasVehicleManufacturingYear Exactly 1 xsd:string` <br />